fionaDawn/shaneBrewery/README.md

 Over all, the project is built with a mix of MVC and Microservice architecture.
 I added a mock sensor service since I didn't want to add this in the backend if it's for temporary.

-## breweryApi (backend)
+#### breweryApi (backend)
 This project is in Node with Express.
 I used Service-Sent Events as the main communication from the backend to the frontend.
 There's no database integrated with it yet, for now it just loads data from the json file.
-Initally thought about just using the Web Push Notification however it just runs in the background and doesn't reflect in the UI until you click the actual notification.

 File structure is also patterned to MVC style.
 Models are separate from the controllers, and so on.
 Jest is used for testing and nock for mocking http requests.

-# pragmabrewery (frontend)
+#### pragmabrewery (frontend)
 Frontend is in React and Redux, with babel as javscript compiler and webpack to bundle javascript files.
 The UI components are in Material Ui framework.
 I decided to use the framework for easier and faster development on the UI components.
 Jest is used for running test and Enzyme for React components.

+EventSource is used to listen to the messages sent from the backend through Service-Sent Events.

 For the file structure, all actions, services and reducers are placed in an entity's folder.
 It would be easier to debug related files under a single folder rather than navigating to a lot of folders, especially on large scale apps.

-# thermometersensor (mock container service)
+#### thermometersensor (mock container service)
  Node and Express JS mock service for the containers to be able to call the api endpoint to update the temperature at a certain interval.

  Currently this is also the service that stops the whole delivery by a single click since this is the service that holds the timer to keep on updating container temperature.

-# What could you do better in your next iteration?
+### What could you do better in your next iteration?
 For the backend, boost test coverage, add more cases and integrate it to an actual DB.
 Right now it's only retrieving beer data from a json file.
 Add validation for max number of containers.
 Right now it an accomodate as much as whatever the user inputs.

 For the frontend, styling and more interactive components.
 Validation for text inputs.
 Add web push notification so even when Shane would go off screen, he'll still get notified.

-# What were the questions you asked and your own answers/assumptions.
+### What were the questions you asked and your own answers/assumptions.

 1. How many containers could fit in one delivery?
    There is no limit - containers could be of different sizes.